Open Educational Resources

 Open Textbook Network

 The Maryland Open Source Textbook (MOST) initiative began in August 2013 as a collaboration between the University System of Maryland Student Council (USMSC) and the University System of Maryland’s William E. Kirwan Center for Academic Innovation (CAI) to address the root of textbook affordability problems and explore affordable options.
-MOST provides modest stipends to faculty who redesigned and incorporated open educational resources in their courses.
+MOST provides mini-grants to faculty who redesign and incorporate open educational resources into their courses.
 Between spring 2014 and fall 2016, the project involved faculty teaching 61 different courses at 14 public institutions across Maryland, saving over 3,500 students almost $525,000 on textbooks.
-Faculty interested in learning more about the MOST initiative and related grant programs should contact firstname.lastname@example.org.
+Faculty interested in learning more about the MOST initiative and related grant programs should contact email@example.com.